Artificial Intelligence in Health Care 1

 Laurie Lafleur, MBA, CIIP: Healthcare IT Consultant; Professor, Health Information Science, Conestoga College; NIHI Instructor

-The course covers various ethical issues raised from the use of AI, and other important considerations such as: regulations, data privacy, cybersecurity and data protection, and AI in contrast to public health policy aims.
+The course covers various ethical issues raised from the use of AI in the future, and other important considerations such as: regulations, data privacy, cybersecurity and data protection, and AI in contrast to public health policy aims.
 We will also apply the application of new AI technologies to stakeholders’ views of value, including clinicians, patients, vendors, payers, and even the investment community and capital markets.
 Throughout the course, we will review real-world examples, and other thought leaders’ views and articles.
 Most of the weekly sessions will include a dedicated discussion of the “Applications” and potential “Implications” for the use of AI in health care covered in that session’s topics.

 After completing the course, you will be awarded a NIHI - McMaster CE microcredential.
 A microcredential is issued in a digital format, provides details of acquired competencies, and is shareable and transportable.